Sameer377/fincore-finance-backend/readme.md

-# Xpensify — Finance Data Processing and Access Control Backend
+# Fincore — Finance Data Processing and Access Control Backend

 A role-based finance dashboard backend built for the Zorvyn FinTech backend engineering assessment.
 Manages users, transactions, and analytics with JWT-based authentication and strict role-based access control.